martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Midterm2/Diagonalization.md

 - Attempt to combine the bases to form a basis for V, if sum of dimensions = n, then we found the basis
 - Compute change of coordinates

+## Algebraic and Geometric Multiplicity
+- Given an eigenvalue c of A,
+- Algebrain multiplicity: number of times (c -t) divides det(A - tIn)
+-

 ## Theorems
 - Matrix is diagonalizable if its left multiplication transformation is.
 	- If there exists Q for which Q^-1 A Q is diagonal